mroonga/mroonga/doc/source/install.rst

 Requirements
 ^^^^^^^^^^^^

-MySQL and groonga should be already installed.
+MySQL and Groonga should be already installed.

 And MySQL's source code is also required to build Mroonga.